 †Based on the average published outgoing international wire transfer fee charged by the top 10 US banks according to the FDIC, for payments in local supported currencies.
 This fee excludes currency conversion rates.

 What is the difference between ACH and wire payments?

-- An automated clearing house (ACH) is an electronic funds-transfer run by the National Automated Clearing House Association (NACHA) to move funds from an account domiciled in a US based financial institution to an account in another US based financial institution.
-Wires, on the other hand, is another method where you could also send funds to an account outside the country of the payer.
+- An automated clearing house (ACH) is an electronic funds-transfer run by the National Automated Clearing House Association (NACHA) to move funds from an account domiciled in a US-based financial institution to an account in another US-based financial institution.
+Wires, on the other hand, are another method where you could also send funds to an account outside the country of the payer.
 Bill.com uses wires to send funds to a beneficiary located outside the US.

 What will Bill.com charge for international payments?

 - Please refer to our current pricing page for details.